Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 1 Introduction

-In the sections below, I hope to offer a principled frequentist reading of the concept of "confidence" and its associated intervals that resolves some of this confusion.
-More precisely, the notion I build toward recasts the notion of coverage probability as having three layers, rather than a single one: the first being the event-level degenerate conditional in $\{0,1\}$ determining whether an interval covers; the second being the design-level coverage guarantee of \(1-\alpha\) that averages those conditionals over the randomness in \(X\); and the third, or the notion of "confidence", being a predictive probability, or model-based forecast, of empirical coverage with whatever information the statistician may have at hand.
-Under this view, we have clear bounds on what we can say about a particular interval ex post (e.g., we might predict that it covers \(\theta\) with probability \(1-\alpha\)), and, in some cases, we also have mathematical justification for updating our forecast in light of new evidence, for example, when we see the "trivial" interval $[-\infty,\infty]$, where we would very sensibly switch our prediction to $1$, since coverage is certain.
-Separating our probabilistic forecasts from the design-level coverage guarantee generally washes away criticisms of CIs as being uninterpretable (with respect to the coverage event and not the actual value of \(\theta\)), and, as I show below, it generally respects the frequentist machinery Neyman used to build his theory (even if he might have preferred not to see it that way).
+In the sections below, I hope to offer a principled frequentist reading of the concept of "confidence" and its associated intervals that aims to resolve some of this confusion (see also \cite{lee2026either} for a broader conceptual argument about ex-post probability statements) .
+More precisely, I treat coverage probability as having three layers, rather than a single one: the first being the event-level degenerate conditional in $\{0,1\}$ determining whether an interval covers; the second being the design-level coverage guarantee of \(1-\alpha\) that averages those conditionals over the randomness in \(X\); and the third, or the notion of "confidence", being a predictive probability, or model-based forecast, of empirical coverage with whatever information the statistician may have at hand.
+Under this view, we have clear bounds on what we can say about a particular interval ex post (e.g., we might predict that it covers \(\theta\) with probability \(1-\alpha\)), and, in some cases, we also have mathematical justification for updating our forecast in light of relevant features of the realized interval, for example, when we see the "trivial" interval $[-\infty,\infty]$, where we would very sensibly switch our prediction to $1$, since coverage is certain.
+Separating our probabilistic forecasts from the design-level coverage guarantee helps dissolve some complaints of CIs as being uninterpretable (with respect to the coverage event and not the actual value of \(\theta\)), and, as I show below, it generally respects the frequentist machinery Neyman used to build his theory (even if he might not have intended it to be used quite that way).